sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-21-linked-list-patterns.md

 Use node identity, not node value.
 Two different nodes can hold the same value, but cycle detection is about revisiting the same object.

+> [!WARNING] Stability assumption
+> Floyd's cycle detection assumes the list is not being mutated while you traverse it.
+On a concurrently changing structure, the result is not trustworthy.

 **Common mistakes**

 - comparing values instead of node references